Joao-O-Santos/make-it-stop/README.md

 ## Example Website

-You can see an example of how a website made with `make-it-stop` can be made to look by checking out the GitLab Pages' page `make-it-stop` made from the files on this repo by going to:
+You can see an example of how a website made with `make it_stop` can be made to look by checking out the GitLab Pages' page `make it_stop` made from the files on this repo by going to:
 [joao-o-santos.gitlab.io/make-it-stop](joao-o-santos.gitlab.io/make-it-stop)